Founder’s Story

 Sunset Lotus

-Sunset Lotus brings together my lived experience, professional training, and spiritual purpose to fill a gap that has existed for too long.
-It is my offering.
-A place where care protects humanity, where grief is witnessed, and where every ending is recognized as part of life itself.
+I became an End-of-Life Practitioner because the conversations that shape a life and its ending matter.
+Sunset Lotus is the integration of my lived experience, professional training, and spiritual purpose.
+What we create together is more than a plan.
+It is a living testament to love, values, and belonging.
+A place where care protects humanity, grief is witnessed, and every ending is honored as part of life itself.

 To walk this path with you is my greatest honor.